On this page

 Data validation is a critical step in the instrumentation process.

-If you haven't instrumented any events, Amplitude's servers don't receive data, and no data is available in Amplitude itself.
-Amplitude strongly recommends that you create a test app to test and validate your first event data.
+Before you debug, you must instrument your events.
+If you haven't instrumented any events, Amplitude's servers don't receive data, and Amplitude has no data to display.
+Create a test app to test and validate your first event data.

 Ingestion debugger